ncobase/ncobase/plugin/README.md

-# Plugins for Ncobase
+# Plugin System

-> This is the plug-in in the system.
+> The plugin system provides extensibility and customization capabilities for the Ncobase platform.

 ## Structure